nodejs/nodejs.dev/src/documentation/0028-npx/index.md

 This only works if you have the `cowsay` command globally installed from npm previously.
 Otherwise you'll get an error when you try to run the command.

-`npx` allows you to run that npm command without having it installed locally:
+`npx` allows you to run that npm command without having it installed globally:

 ```bash
 npx cowsay "Hello"